BookStackApp/website/content/docs/admin/updates.md

 the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v22.10 or higher

+**Permission Management Changes** - The interface and logic for managing shelf, book, chapter & page permissions has changed significantly in this release.
+The following should be noted:
+  - Content permissions that were not active (where the "Enable Custom Permissions" checkbox was not checked) will be removed upon upgrade to v22.10.
+  - Content permission role entries, that had no permissions provided, will not be reflected/shown as a row in the permissions interface immediately upon upgrade.
+Instead such cases will be reflected has the "Everyone Else" permission entry being active, in a non-inheriting state, with no permissions set.
+  - There should be no functional change to active permissions upon upgrade.
+Care has been taken to ensure existing permissions are migrated upon upgrade so that access control remains the same as pre-upgrade.

 #### Updating to v22.09 or higher

 **Revision Visibility** - This update fixes a permission disparity with revisions.
 Revision content has always been accessible to those with page-view permissions, but the links to the revisions list previously required page-edit permission to show.
 This has been aligned, which may mean page revision links may now show to those that did not previously see them.